-There are few empirical studies on user entrepreneurship, and no research design has yet become the norm (see Table 3).
+Only a relatively small number of empirical studies on user entrepreneurship have been conducted and no research design has yet become the norm (see Table 3).
 Most are single industry studies: as a set, these studies span both consumer and industrial products, and vary in whether they use case based, historical, cross-sectional or longitudinal research design.
 The studies examine products developed relatively recently; this is more likely due to data needs rather than a statement about the emergence of user entrepreneurship as a phenomenon.
 Several qualitative studies focus on process issues pertaining to the dynamics of firm formation and/or early years of industry formation.
 An advantage of the variation in sampling frame and research design is the ability to compare patterns within and across industries.
 However, the current lack of longitudinal data on industry histories precludes a systematic identification of the fraction of user founded firms over time, or their relative performance.

-Type of Knowledge or Innovation Utilized in Firm Formation: User entrepreneurship is rooted in the user innovation process, wherein users identify a variety of needs not fulfilled by existing products (Riggs and von Hippel, 1994), immerse themselves in the use of an innovation (Ogawa, 1998; Tyre and von Hippel, 1997; von Hippel, 1994), and/or garner resources through participation in user innovation communities (Franke and Shah, 2003; von Hippel and Von Krogh, 2003).
+Type of Knowledge or Innovation Utilized in Firm Formation: User entrepreneurship is rooted in the user innovation process, wherein users identify a variety of unmet needs (Riggs and von Hippel, 1994), immerse themselves in the use of an innovation (Ogawa, 1998; Tyre and Von Hippel, 1997; Von Hippel, 1994), and/or garner resources through participation in user innovation communities (Franke and Shah, 2003; Von Hippel and Von Krogh, 2003).
 While users may lack broad based market knowledge across heterogeneous consumer segments that established firms possess, they experience the shortcomings of existing products and services within their own context firsthand.
-As a result, some consumers become user innovators-altering the product and/or creating new features such that their needs are fully satisfied (Franke and von Hippel, 2003), and subsequently, a subset of user innovators become entrepreneurs.
-Table 3 underscores findings across industries that both unique knowledge of novel needs and expertise and contextual knowledge that facilitate potential solutions are pre-requisites for user entrepreneurship.
-In the professional use context, scientists combined unmet needs and technological acumen to develop the first probe microscope, and founded firms after realizing similar unmet needs from other scientists (Shah and
+As a result, some consumers become user innovators-altering the product and/or creating new features such that their needs are fully satisfied (Franke and von Hippel, 2003).
+Table 3 underscores findings across industries that both unique knowledge of novel needs and expertise and contextual knowledge that facilitate potential solutions are pre-requisites for user innovation.
+In the professional use context, scientists combined unmet needs and technological acumen to develop the first probe microscope, and founded firms after realizing similar unmet needs from other scientists (Shah and Mody, 2014).

-Mody, 2014).
 In the personal use context, video game enthusiasts created an industry around a novel animation technology, Machinima, by leveraging their expertise and knowledge to form firms around a variety of products stemming from their creative endeavors (Haefliger et al., 2010).
 Similar patterns are observed in the other industry contexts (Baldwin et al., 2006; Fontana et al., 2013; Shah and Tripsas, 2007; Winston Smith and Shah, 2013).